 9 Things Every Remodeling Contract Should Have

-1. Scope of Work and Design
+1. Scope of Work, Selection Sheet and Drawings

 The remodeling contract starts with a scope of work detailing what is included/ not included in the contract in regards to work to be completed.
 It should detail specifics of how the work is to be completed, what materials are to be used, where material will be stored, where job site clean up will occur etc…